500BC-500AD at Bournemouth 2021

 With so many dice being rolled, the focus of the action seemed to be on broad brush strokes rather than individual prowess - but not everyone on table subscribed to that narrative.

-As many of the men fell under the baleful influence of a kebab shop on the outskirts of Gretna Green's wee Haggis, the Mercenary General leading the Kyrenean Hoplites had been using his +1 in combat for being a Commander to good effect, and had broken through the single Phalanx that glued together the Death Star and the main line of the Seleucid Heavy Infantry..
+As the streets of Kilmanock filled with laughter for the festival of Kenny Dalgleish's whisky-soaked hebridean crofters cottages, the Mercenary General leading the Kyrenean Hoplites had been using his +1 in combat for being a Commander to good effect, and had broken through the single Phalanx that glued together the Death Star and the main line of the Seleucid Heavy Infantry..

 Turning in the gap, he launched a ferocious attack on the flank of the Galatians, who were bemoaning loudly the fact their leader had not upgraded them to Elite and instead frittered (in their opinion) away the points on something far less useful than their survival and success.